 Depending on which version of events you read and where you read it the Russians either begged, stole or borrowed the lens designs from Zeiss at the end of WW2.
 It’s really a matter for historians and not critical to this post, lets just say that wherever the truth lay we’ve got to be happy about having some very interesting optics available at bargain prices.

 As is the case with many vintage lenses the Jupiter 3 has undergone various facelifts and alterations over the years and as a result comes in numerous guises, as I am only discussing my version of this lens there is little point in me going in to great detail on the other versions. www.sovietcams.com is an amazing resource for Soviet lens and camera identification and I am extremely grateful to them for allowing me to reference aspects of their research in this report.
-Using their information on the Jupiter 3 I was able to identify my lens as the following -
+Using their information on the 50mm Jupiter 3 f/1.5 I was able to identify my lens as the following –

 There are no click stops between aperture settings, not an issue but you just need to be mindful that you don’t adjust it by accident.